-Unable to contain my excitement at the prospect of being a couple of hundred thousand Rands richer, I rang up the number supplied at the bottom of the ad to claim my bounty – I had five of the coins.
+Unable to contain my excitement at the prospect of being a couple of hundred thousand Rands richer, I rang up the number supplied at the bottom of the advert to claim my bounty.
+I had five of the coins.

-The South African Coin Corporation was one of the many coin dealers in the country that dealt exclusively in graded, encapsulated rare South African Rand (ZAR) and uncommon South African coins.
+The South African Coin Corporation was one of the many coin dealers in the country that dealt exclusively in graded, encapsulated rare (uncommon)South African coins.

 The coins are graded on an internationally guaranteed system by two recognized American firms namely NGC and PCGS.
 They work on a grading system ranging from categories such as ‘good’, ‘fine’ and ‘uncirculated’.

 The grading system helps to determine authenticity and originality of the coins – eliminating counterfeits and circulated coins.
 A ‘proof 70’ coin is basically a flawless coin and is worth a small fortune.

-The industry was briefly brought into the spotlight about a decade ago with the record sale of the single fine ‘proof 69’ Mandela 5 Rand coin for 100 000 Rands (worth $13, 300 at the time).
+The industry was briefly brought into the spotlight about a decade ago with the record sale of the single fine ‘proof 69’ Mandela 5 Rand coin.
+It sold for a whooping 100 000 Rands (worth $13, 300 at the time).

 The near flawless coin according to the company is earmarked to break the $100 000-mark in years to come when it becomes rarer.
 “And we are yet to see a ‘proof 70’ coin,” he added.

-If that sounds impressive you will be further astounded to know that even lower grades of the coin such as the proof 66 5 Rand Mandela which cost 735 Rands ($62) in 2006 enjoyed growth of over an astonishing 900%.
+If that sounds impressive you will be further astounded to know that even lower grades of the coin such as the proof 66 5 Rand Mandela cost 735 Rands ($62) in 2006.
+It then commanded growth of over an astonishing 900%.

 Some of the lower grades (Proof ‘62s and ‘64s) are now currently worth about $200 – $300 today and can be bought off private investors via online marketplaces.
 Some banks like this German-based Bank called Netbank offers the option to invest directly in Krugerrands.